jro1311/linux_docs/documentation/linux_journey.md

     - Silverblue is too restrictive
     - Fstab errors on boot
     - Compression does not work everywhere
-- **July 16, 2025: Switched from Fedora Workstation to CachyOS (KDE Plasma), then to Fedora (KDE Plasma)**
+- **July 16, 2025: Switched from Fedora Workstation to CachyOS (KDE Plasma), then Fedora (KDE Plasma)**
-    - Steam did not launch on CachyOS
+    - Steam failed to launch on CachyOS
 - **Current Distro: Fedora (KDE Plasma)**

 ## Distros